 6. Check the jar rims carefully every year by running your finger over the top of the rim and checking for nicks.
 Even the tiniest nick makes the jar unusable for canning.
 A nicked jar rim won’t seal reliably.

-7. Raw pack is not safe for certain foods: beets, all kinds of greens (spinach, etc.), white potatoes, squash, okra, a tomato/okra combination, and stewed tomatoes!
+7. Raw pack is not safe for certain foods: beets, all kinds of greens (spinach, etc.), white potatoes, squash, okra, a tomato/okra combination, and stewed tomatoes.

-Data gathered from The Encyclopedia of Country Living
+Some recommendations gathered from The Encyclopedia of Country Living